First Commonwealth Financial Corp PA Cuts Stock Holdings in Microsoft Co. (NASDAQ:MSFT)

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
 Stockholders of record on Thursday, May 20th will be given a dividend of $0.56 per share.
 This represents a $2.24 dividend on an annualized basis and a dividend yield of 0.92%.
 The ex-dividend date of this dividend is Wednesday, May 19th.
 Microsoft’s payout ratio is 38.89%.

-In other Microsoft news, Director Emma N. Walmsley acquired 4,300 shares of the business’s stock in a transaction dated Wednesday, March 10th.
-The stock was purchased at an average price of $236.80 per share, with a total value of $1,018,240.00.
-Following the transaction, the director now directly owns 5,026 shares in the company, valued at approximately $1,190,156.80.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, EVP Jean Philippe Courtois sold 18,358 shares of the business’s stock in a transaction on Thursday, January 28th.
+In other news, EVP Jean Philippe Courtois sold 18,358 shares of the business’s stock in a transaction on Thursday, January 28th.
 The shares were sold at an average price of $239.60, for a total transaction of $4,398,576.80.
-Following the sale, the executive vice president now directly owns 593,915 shares of the company’s stock, valued at approximately $142,302,034.
-The disclosure for this sale can be found here.
+Following the completion of the sale, the executive vice president now owns 593,915 shares of the company’s stock, valued at approximately $142,302,034.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, Director Emma N. Walmsley acquired 4,300 shares of the business’s stock in a transaction dated Wednesday, March 10th.
+The shares were acquired at an average cost of $236.80 per share, with a total value of $1,018,240.00.
+Following the transaction, the director now owns 5,026 shares in the company, valued at $1,190,156.80.
+The disclosure for this purchase can be found here.
 Insiders own 0.05% of the company’s stock.

 About Microsoft